Getting a research degree is so much more than submitting a thesis.

-NBS is a member of the Business and Management pathway of SeNNS (The South East Network for Social Sciences).
-SeNNS is a social sciences focused research and doctoral training partnership (DTP) funded by the Economic and Social Research Council (ESRC), enables doctoral students to build strong relationships with both academic, user, and practitioner networks at a number of different levels.
-The consortium already contains over 200 existing partnerships with external organisations and opportunities to engage with these organisations embedded in the design of its various training pathways and cohort development activiites.
-UEA's doctoral studnets will also be able to access excellent research, transferable skills, and advanced training , provisioned in their home institution and across the other nine consortium institutions (which include the Universities of Essex, Kent, Surrey, Sussex, Reading, Royal Holloway, Goldsmiths College, Roehampton, and City University).
+We are a member of the Business and Management pathway of The South East Network for Social Sciences (SeNSS).
+SeNNS is a social sciences focused research and doctoral training partnership (DTP) funded by the Economic and Social Research Council (ESRC), which enables doctoral students to build strong relationships with both academic, user, and practitioner networks at a number of different levels.
+The consortium already contains over 200 existing partnerships with external organisations and opportunities to engage with these organisations embedded in the design of its various training pathways and cohort development activities.
+UEA's doctoral students will also be able to access excellent research, transferable skills, and advanced training, provisioned in their home institution and across the other nine consortium institutions (which include the Universities of Essex, Kent, Surrey, Sussex, Reading, Royal Holloway, Goldsmiths College, Roehampton, and City University).

-We offer a wide range of training opportunities, including personal and Professional Development (PPD) Training and SSF Advanced Training Programme to help you complete your PhD and also prepare you for the world of work.
-Please visit the PGR training in the Faculty of Social Sciences for the details (https://www.uea.ac.uk/social-sciences/graduate -school/pgr-training-in-the-faculty-of-social-science).
-The school also offers specific training on Quantitative Methods and Analysis in Business and Management The training covers a broad set of research designs and methodologies, ranging from the basic elements crucial to understand quantitative methods to more advanced topics.
+We offer a wide range of training opportunities, including personal and Professional Development (PPD) Training [insert link to course finder] and a Social Sciences Faculty Advanced Training Programme to help you complete your PhD and also prepare you for the world of work.
+The school also offers specific training on Quantitative Methods and Analysis in Business and Management, the training covers a broad set of research designs and methodologies, ranging from the basic elements crucial to understand quantitative methods to more advanced topics.
 Specifically, the module consists of two parts:

-NBS arranges a series of 10-12 research seminars every year (NBS Research Seminars) World leading academics in the UK and abroad come to NBS to present their state-of-the-art research across a wide range of disciplines.
-The seminars offer a great opportunity for PGR students to engage with world-leaders in their field of research and also to gain useful ideas on how research in other disciplines may strengthen their own research
+We arrange a series of 10-12 research seminars every year.
+World leading academics in the UK and abroad come to our School to present their state-of-the-art research across a wide range of disciplines.
+The seminars offer a great opportunity for postgraduate research students to engage with world-leaders in their field of research and also to gain useful ideas on how research in other disciplines may strengthen their own research.

 Research Group meetings

-The six research groups organise research workshops and seminars in which PGR students and academics present and discuss their research ideas and projects.
+The six research groups organise research workshops and seminars in which postgraduate research students and academics present and discuss their research ideas and projects.
 The meetings offers opportunities for students to liaise with and learn from other members of staff besides their supervisory team.

 Attending conferences and workshops

-PGR students are encouraged to present their research at national and international conferences.
+Postgraduate research students are encouraged to present their research at national and international conferences.
 Students are provided with a budget to attend conferences and workshops.
-An additional allowance may be awarded at the discretion of the PGR Director for students to attend notable international conferences.
+An additional allowance may be awarded at the discretion of the Postgraduate Research Director for students to attend notable international conferences.

-PGR students have their own designated PGR room in the Thomas Payne Study Centre where the Norwich Business School is located.
-Research students based in this room have access to hotdesking facilities - 22 computers (PGR Room: 7am-11pm) and library/computing facilities (24 hours), specific research computing facilities and IT assistance.
-Also in the same building is access to an additional hotdesking area for the use of staff and students.
-Further, the International Student Advisory Team provides information, support and advice to all international students and their families throughout their time at UEA.
+Postgraduate research students have their own designated postgraduate research room in the Thomas Paine Study Centre where the Norwich Business School is located.
+Research students based in this room have access to hot-desking facilities and library/computing facilities, specific research computing facilities and IT assistance.

-The school organises frequent social events including a welcome lunch, Christmas lunch, coffee mornings and PGR meetings.
-PGR students are encouraged to share their experiences and concerns and discuss various issues related to their lives in NBS.
+We organise frequent social events including a welcome lunch, Christmas lunch, coffee mornings and postgraduate research meetings.
+Postgraduate research students are encouraged to share their experiences and concerns and discuss various issues related to their lives in Norwich Business School.
 Information about school's development and regulation and feedback on student's suggestions will also be shared in the events.